cakephp/docs/en/views/json-and-xml-views.rst

 #.
 Enable the json and or xml extensions with :ref:`file-extensions`.
 This will
    enable Router to handle multiple extensions.
 #.
-Add the :php:class:`RequestHandlerComponent` to your controller's list of
+Add the :php:class:`Cake\\Controller\\Component\\RequestHandlerComponent` to
-   components.
+   your controller's list of components.
 This will enable automatic view class switching on content types.
 You can also set the component up with the ``viewClassMap`` setting, to map types to your custom classes and/or map other data types.

-After adding ``Router::parseExtensions(['json']);`` to your routes file, CakePHP will automatically switch view classes when a request is done with the ``.json`` extension, or the Accept header is ``application/json``.
+After :ref:`enabling extension routing <file-extensions>`, CakePHP will automatically switch view classes when a request is done with the ``.json`` extension, or the Accept header is ``application/json``.